-If a pupil is prevented from attending school because of sickness or other unavoidable cause, it is the responsibility of the parent to notify the school of the pupil's absence.
-This should be by telephone on the first day of absence and confirmed in writing.
-We require evidence of medical treatment for absence of more than 5 days, for example, an appointment card, photocopy of the prescription or medication given.
-We do not require a doctor's medical certification for the absence of a child.
-Children should not be unwell for longer than five days without seeking medical attention.
+If a pupil is prevented from attending school because of sickness or other unavoidable cause, it is the responsibility of the parent to notify the school of the pupil's absence by 9.30am.
+This should be by telephone on the first day of absence or by email.
+We do not require a doctor's medical certification for the absence of a child but children should not be unwell for longer than five days without seeking medical attention.
 Wherever possible, parents should avoid making medical/dental appointments for their children during school hours.
-Absence for a period of more than 5 days without supporting medical evidence and discussion with the Headteacher/Office Manager will result in the school being unable to authorise the absence as illness.
+Absence for a period of more than 5 days without a supporting discussion with the Headteacher/Office Manager will result in the school being unable to authorise the absence as illness.
+For long term and/or regular absence for illness the school can ask for medical evidence from your GP.